blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 	- It was supported by Gandhi, Sardar Vallabhbhai Patel and Bal Gangadhar Tilak
 	- It led to Malabar Kalapam in Kerala in 1921
 		- It was a riot against British officers who forcibly converted and killed many Hindus, trying to stir up conflict between Hindus and Muslims
-		- It was also against the elite Hindus landowners, who had absolute family ownership of the land under the [jenmi system](https://en.wikipedia.org/wiki/Malabar_rebellion#Jenmi)
+		- It was also against the elite Hindus landowners, who had absolute family ownership of the land under the [Jenmi system](https://en.wikipedia.org/wiki/Malabar_rebellion#Jenmi)
 - 1919: Turkish War for Independence begins
 - 1922: Soviet Union forms with Communism
 - 1924: Türkiye becomes independent